tcumby/rss_ringoccs/README.md

 Steranka) under the direction of Richard French, Cassini RSS Team Leader, with funding provided by the NASA/JPL Cassini project.

-Version 1.2 was offically released on July 1, 2019.
+Version 1.2 was officially released on July 1, 2019.

 Version 1.2.1 was a development version that incorporated changes between Versions 1.2 and 1.3.